(This post was last published on May 17, 2019. We’ve updated it for accuracy and completeness.)

-Different buyer groups could mean men or women or even the difference between B2B and B2C.
+Different buyer groups could mean adult and children or even the difference between B2B and B2C.
 Either way, sometimes it makes sense to use different sites for each buyer group you want to appeal to.
-You may want to take this approach if you sell different products to each group.
+This approach works bests when you to sell different products to each group.

-Just because you fall into one of these scenarios doesn’t mean you have to use more than web instance.
-But, it probably warrants at least considering the benefits of doing so.
+Just because you fall into one of these scenarios doesn’t mean you have to use more than one storefront.
+But, it’s probably at least worth considering the benefits of it.

 Challenges with Managing Multiple Online Stores

-While setting up extra store instances on Shopify can be fast and simple, the actual management of both is more difficult.
-With separate online stores, merchants have separate orders, items, and inventory data to worry about.
-You need to be prepared to deal with problems like these:
+While setting up multiple shops on Shopify can be fast and simple, the actual management of them can be difficult.
+With separate online stores, you’ll have separate accounts, orders, items, and inventory data to worry about.
+You’ll need to be prepared to deal with problems like these:

 - Orders: You’ll have to manage orders out of each site separately.
 This gets complicated when dealing with fulfillment and return processing.